anr-bmbf-pivot/draft-lenders-core-dnr/draft-lenders-core-dnr.md

 occur in combination, with scenarios using transport security, or alternative transport protocols:

 - DoC over OSCORE using EDHOC, and
-- DoC over OSCORE using ACE.
+- DoC using any ACE profile that eventually produces an OSCORE context.

 We mostly need to answer the question for additional SvcParamKeys. {{-svcb}} defines the keys "mandatory", "alpn", "no-default-alpn", "port", "ipv4hint", and "ipv6hint".